 Applications for the 2021-2022 HELM cycle is now closed.
 Please check back in June 2022 for applications for next year's cohort.
 Email firstname.lastname@example.org if you have any questions.

 - Seminar Series Sessions: Fellows who are accepted into the program attend monthly seminar series sessions.
 In addition to traditional academic career development topics, seminars will cover critical topics in health equity research and leadership, i.e. cultural resonance and diversity, micro-aggressions and historical trauma, and the continuing impact of institutional racism on professional development in the 21st century.

 - Mentoring: Fellows are matched with a senior level faculty mentor.
 Mentors in the program offer training on cultural diversity with proven methods to enhance mentoring effectiveness.
 Current mentor/mentee dyads can be considered for the program.

-- Receive priority consideration for local and national professional development opportunities
+- Priority consideration for local and national professional development opportunities

-- Develop professional network with other health equity scholars
+- Develop a professional network with other health equity scholars

-- Obtain a certificate upon successful completion of the program
+- Obtain a plaque upon successful completion of the program

 Expectations for HELM Fellows include:

 - Attend the kickoff seminar - Friday, September 17, 2021 from 12:00 pm - 4:30 pm*